mieweb/docs/content/functions/encounters/smart-plan.md

 * This Quick List displays a list of all order items configured in the Quick Visit Order Picklist.
 (Control->Order-Pick Builder->Quick Visit Orders)
 * See more information in the [Order Picklist online Help Guide](https://docs.enterprisehealth.com/rapid-deployment/review-sessions/review-session-order-and-result-management/#order-picklists).
 * Order items on this list can be quickly added to the encounter to be performed or added to the Due List.
+This is similar to the Order Quick Links portlet of the Summary dashboard tab of the chart, but the list is here within the encounter's smart plan for use.

 ![](../smart-plan.assets/ccd977ba3935bbacc856127a9f75aced.png)